-With revenue-based financing, the leading alternative financing solution, a company agrees to share a percentage of future revenue in exchange for up-front capital.
-The investor sees a return in the form of regular flexible adjusting payments based on a company’s business performance — accommodating for an early stage startup’s ups and downs.
+With revenue-based financing (RBF), a company agrees to share a percentage of future revenue in exchange for up-front capital.
+The investor sees a return in the form of regular flexible adjusting payments based on a company’s business performance, which accommodates an early-stage startup’s typical ups and downs.

 Consider a typical equity path: